Xergy/AzSharedImageGallerySampler/README.md

 ## Overview

 Steps and some simple scripts to get you through a complete deployment of an image with a Azure Shared Image Gallery.
-Steps are also included to deploy the image from the SIG from both PowerShell and ARM.
+Steps are also included to deploy the image from the SIG from both PowerShell and ARM Template.

 ## Detail Steps